-- 3. In cases involving reduction of privileges, a determination must be made as to whether disciplinary action should be initiated. - 4.
-The panel must complete the review and submit the report within fifteen (15) workdays from the date of the close of the Hearing.
-Additional time may be allowed by the facility Director for extraordinary circumstances or cause. - a.
-The panel's report, including findings and recommendations, must be forwarded to the Director, who has authority to accept, reject, accept in part, or modify the review panel's recommendations. - b.
-The Director must issue a written decision within ten (10) workdays of the date of receipt of the panel's report.
+- 3. The panel must complete the review and submit the report within 15 business days from the date of the close of the hearing.
+The panel may request in writing that the facility Director grant additional time due to extraordinary circumstances or cause. - a.
+The panel's report, including findings and recommendations, must be forwarded to the facility Director, who has authority to accept, reject, accept in part, or modify the review panel's recommendations. - b.
+The facility Director must issue a written decision within 10 business days of the date of receipt of the panel's report.
 If the Practitioner's privileges are reduced, the written decision must indicate the reason(s).
-The signature of the Director constitutes a final action and the reduction is reportable to the NPDB. - c.
-If the Practitioner wishes to appeal the Director's decision, the Practitioner may appeal to the appropriate VISN 20 Director within five (5) workdays of receipt of the facility Director's decision.
+The signature of the facility Director constitutes a final action and the reduction is reportable to the NPDB.

+- c.
+If the Practitioner wishes to appeal the Director's decision, the Practitioner may appeal to the appropriate VISN Director within 5 business days of receipt of the facility Director's decision.
 This appeal option will not delay the submission of the NPDB report.
 If the Director's decision is overturned on appeal, the report to the NPDB must be withdrawn. - d.
-The VISN 20 Director must provide a written decision, based on the record, within twenty (20) workdays after receipt of the Practitioner's appeal. - NOTE: The decision of the VISN 20 Director is not subject to further appeal. - 5.
-The Hearing panel chair shall do the following: - a.
-Act to ensure that all participants in the Hearing have reasonable opportunity to be heard and to present oral and documentary evidence subject to reasonable limits on the number of witnesses and duration of direct and cross examination, applicable to both sides, as may be necessary to avoid cumulative or irrelevant testimony or to prevent abuse of the Hearing process. - b.
-Prohibit conduct or presentation of evidence that is cumulative, excessive, irrelevant, or abusive, or that causes undue delay.
-In general, it is expected that a Hearing will last no longer than a total of fifteen (15) hours. - c.
-Maintain decorum throughout the Hearing. - d.
-Have the authority and discretion to make rulings on all questions that pertain to matters of procedure and to the admissibility of evidence. - e.
-Act in such a way that all information reasonably relevant to the continued appointment or clinical privileges of the individual requesting the Hearing is considered by the Hearing panel when formulating its recommendations.

-- f.
-Conduct argument by counsel on procedural points and do so outside the presence of the Hearing panel. - g.
-Seek legal counsel when he or she feels it is appropriate.
+The VISN Director must provide a written decision, based on the record, within 20 business days after receipt of the Practitioner's appeal.

+NOTE: The decision of the VISN Director is not subject to further appeal.

+- 4. The hearing panel chair shall do the following: - a) Act to ensure that all participants in the hearing have reasonable opportunity to be heard and to present oral and documentary evidence subject to reasonable limits on the number of witnesses and duration of direct and cross examination, applicable to both sides, as may be necessary to avoid cumulative or irrelevant testimony or to prevent abuse of the hearing process. - b) Prohibit conduct or presentation of evidence that is cumulative, excessive, irrelevant, or abusive, or that causes undue delay.
+In general, it is expected that a hearing will last no longer than a total of 15 hours. - c) Maintain decorum throughout the hearing. - d) Have the authority and discretion to make rulings on all questions that pertain to matters of procedure and to the admissibility of evidence. - e) Act in such a way that all information reasonably relevant to the continued appointment or clinical privileges of the individual requesting the hearing is considered by the hearing panel when formulating its recommendations. - f) Conduct argument by counsel on procedural points and do so outside the presence of the hearing panel. - g) Seek legal counsel when he or she feels it is appropriate.
 Regional Counsel to the facility should advise the panel chair.

-Practitioner Rights:
+5. Practitioner's Rights: